kyma-project/serverless/components/serverless/design/scaling_functions.md

 However, there are some implementation conflicts between the two features.
 This is a design and an implementation plan to unify the UX while using Functions as scaled resources.

 > [!CAUTION]
-> The `spec.ScaleConfig` field will be removed in a future serverless version, users will have to create HPA manually
+> The `spec.ScaleConfig` field will be removed in a future Serverless version, where you must create HPA manually

 ### Goals
 - Support Function scale subresource and `spec.ScaleConfig` without conflicts.